polysyllabic/chaos/docs/chaosConfigFiles.md

 - `time_off`: The cooldown period.
 Length of time, in seconds, to block the command. (_Required_)

-- `trigger`: A list of signals that will trigger the cooldown timer to start _in addition_ to the basic while/unless conditions.
+- `trigger`: A list of signals that will trigger the cooldown timer to start _in addition_ to the basic while conditions.
 If signals are listed in the trigger list, then each time a signal in the list is received, the condition is checked, and if it is true, the timer begins.
 Using a trigger can allow you to start the cooldown on receiving a signal that is distinct